Skip to content

 Canadian Society for Jewish Studies—CSJS—is committed to being a safe and welcoming organization that embraces individuals of a wide range of identities, experiences, and backgrounds, inclusive of religions, languages, national origins, genders, and sexual orientations.

-In addition, CSJS is open to scholars at varying stages of development.
+CSJS is open to scholars at varying stages of development.
 CSJS seeks to foster robust, scholarly conversation that engages junior and senior academics, graduate students, and independent scholars.
 CSJS values dialogue on all issues within our organization and in society at large.

 The cohesiveness of our organization does not depend on unanimity; it depends on a willingness to listen and to speak with compassion and respect for one another.